For Severe Problems with Alignment

 During the Early Stages, you may feel like Treatment is Making Things Worse.

 As your braces move the teeth, it may feel like your alignment is getting significantly worse rather than better.
 However, this is because the doctor is putting your teeth in proper alignment for the way your jaw will be positioned after surgery.
-This means that things may feel wrong, but all is going to plan.
+This means that things may feel wrong, but all is going according to plan.

 Surgical Orthodontics is Incredibly Safe.